-Responsibilities of the Registrar
+Article 35 Responsibilities of the Registrar

 - 1. The Registrar shall be responsible, under the authority of the President of the General Court, for the acceptance, transmission and custody of all documents and for effecting service as provided for by these Rules. - 2.
 The Registrar shall assist the Members of the General Court in all their official functions. - 3.
 The Registrar shall have custody of the seals and shall be responsible for the records.
-He shall be in charge, in accordance with the criteria laid down by the General Court, of its publications, in particular, the European Court Reports, and of the dissemination on the internet of documents concerning the General Court. - 4.
-The Registrar shall be responsible, under the authority of the President of the General Court, for the administration of the General Court, its financial management and its accounts, and shall be assisted in this by the departments of the Court of Justice of the European Union. - 5.
-Save as otherwise provided in these Rules, the Registrar shall attend the sittings of the General Court.
+He shall be in charge of the publications of the General Court, in particular, the European Court Reports, and of the dissemination on the Internet of documents concerning the General Court. - 4.
+The Registrar shall be responsible, under the authority of the President of the General Court, for the administration of the General Court, its financial management and its accounts, and shall be assisted in this by the departments of the Court of Justice of the European Union.

+5. Save as otherwise provided in these Rules, the Registrar shall attend the sittings of the General Court.